Glossary

 Abstract of title

-A summary of recorded transactions concerning a particular property.
+A summary of recorded transactions concerning the title of a property.

 Acceleration clause

-Condition in a mortgage that gives the lender the right to require immediate repayment of the loan balance if regular mortgage payments are not made or for breach of other conditions of the mortgage.
+Provision in a mortgage that gives the lender the right to require immediate repayment of the loan balance if a borrower breaches the conditions of the mortgage.

 Accrued interest